griffithlab/civic-server/README.md

     gulp serve

 You should now be able to access the backend server at `http://localhost:3000` and the frontend application at `http://localhost:3001`

-For testing purposes (and so you don't have to set up OAuth credentials), you can log in as a normal or admin user by visiting `http://localhost:3000/mock_normal_user` or `http://localhost:3000/mock_admin_user`